cristinaluna/ga-based_mapfusion/README.md

 # ROS 2 Node

-We provide the ROS 2 node to test directly the algorithm reading occupancy grid maps from two different topics (robot 1 and robot 2)
+We provide the ROS 2 node to test directly the algorithm reading occupancy grid maps from two different topics (robot 1 and robot 2).
+These topics are named /map1 and /map2, be sure to change the name if topics are named differently.
+Fused map is published to /fused_map

 ## Node structure